Bending the Golden Triangle

 You start to get the idea that videos and images will become an integral part of SEO.

 The bright side is that blended search is relatively uncompetitive at the moment, is going to increase in use and (as Enqurio discovered) offers a more eye catching option.
 If a site can begin to rank well for images and video, they can begin to take up more hot spots within the golden triangle and attract more hits.
-Optimising images and videos can give a website that elusive competitive edge.
+Optimizing images, videos, and other multimedia content can help give a website that elusive competitive edge.

 So next time, I’ll stop and think about how the menu sells its products and the reasons why I chose one over the other.
 I may even move away the Penang, but probably to the Pad Thai because its image is slightly to the left.